Birch Brook Press

 trip tomorrow..."--TOWN & COUNTRY.
 Hand-printed color artwork by

 Alfred P. Ingegno, Jr. 196 pages.
-Letterpress cloth edition signed by the
+Letterpress cloth limited edition

-of 150 (less than one-tenth of the edition remains), numbered & signed
+of 150 (only a small number of this edition remains), numbered & signed

 his trout passions along "secret" fishing pools.
 His "Little Stream" is tucked